amr3k/storekit/README.md

 > But this was a good refresher on the API

+> Unfortunately it was not the right choice here. as Our website uses a 3rd party plugin for products,
+> And they changed the way it works with images so now it fetches images from their Google Cloud not from our server!
+> This resulted in lots of CORS errors that I don't really care to fix anymore.
+> I'll explore other options.

 ## Medusa

 > A headless-first shopify alternative built with Javascript